Five restaurants to munch on when in New York

 52 W 13th St, New York, NY 10011, USA | societycafenyc.com

 Hidden inside the charming Walker Hotel in the heart of Greenwich Village is a new restaurant with a market-to-table ethos.
-Executive Chef Christopher Zabita, something of a rising-star in cookery with experience in world renowned establishments such as Bar Boulud heads up the team here at the Society Café.
+Executive chef Christopher Zabita, something of a rising-star in cookery with experience in world renowned establishments such as Bar Boulud heads up the team here at the Society Café.

 Every dish exceeded the one it preceded; the pasta was homemade and each mouthful was better than the next.
 My second course was a meaty bass fish which was served to look like an artistic garden.
 To finish, after feeling stuffed with New York’s finest ingredients, I made the worst decision of the evening – I decided to share the cheesecake.
 What an awful mistake, every mouthful was a delicious, and trying to eat more than your fair share was a mission we both attempted.

 The cocktail menu is as exciting as the food.
 One week into my visit to the USA and I had still not found a cocktail I truly enjoyed until this dining experience.
-The Kitten on the Keys had all the components to consider it one of my favourite cocktail.
+The Kitten on the Keys had all the components to consider it one of my favourite cocktails.
 The freshness of cucumber, with the summery feel of the strawberries, this was the ideal antidote to a muggy New York day in the July heat.

 Del Frisco’s Grille Brookfield Place